mdjahidhasan009/SQL/select.md

 | John     | James   | Johnson   |
 | Michael  |  Marcus | Williams  |

-Also, a column alias may be used any of the ﬁnal clauses of the same query, such as an `ORDER BY`:
+Also, a column alias may be used any of the final clauses of the same query, such as an `ORDER BY`:
 ```sql
 SELECT
    FName AS FirstName,